Ai Accountant

 Key takeaways

-• Separate expense recognition from GST ITC, book costs with solid proof, defer ITC until the tax invoice appears in GSTR-2B.
+• Separate expense recognition from GST ITC: book costs with solid proof like POs, GRNs, and delivery challans, but defer ITC until the valid tax invoice appears in your GSTR-2B.

-• Run a monthly missing invoice cadence, GRN versus invoice checks, bank and card mapping, GSTR-2B reconciliation, and a live tracker with due dates.
+• Run a monthly missing invoice cadence covering GRN versus invoice checks, bank and card statement mapping, GSTR-2B reconciliation, and a live tracker with chase due dates to close gaps before they compound.

-• Create provisional accruals for material items, reverse on receipt of invoice, and only then post GST and claim ITC.
+• Create provisional accruals for material items, reverse them on invoice receipt, and only then post the GST split and claim ITC, keeping maker checker logs for every entry.

-• Adopt preventive controls, vendor onboarding with GSTIN validation, mandatory POs, a central invoice inbox, and automated reminders.
+• Adopt preventive controls such as GSTIN validation at vendor onboarding, mandatory POs, a central invoice inbox, and automated reminders to stop invoices from going missing in the first place.

-• Leverage automation such as AI Accountant to detect gaps, reconcile GSTR-2B, flag bank transactions without bills, and speed month-end close.
+• Automate the heavy lifting with AI Accountant's GST reconciliation to detect gaps, reconcile GSTR-2B, flag bank transactions without bills, and cut days off your month-end close.

 Why invoices go missing in India and their impact